HMS Hursley (L84): HMS Hursley

-Transferred to the 22nd Destroyer Flotilla, her convoy defence and support duties continued into April.
-On 8 May she was deployed in "Operation Retribution", part of the blockade positioned in the Cap Bon area to intercept vessels evacuating enemy troops from North Africa.
+Later that month, Hursley transferred to the 22nd Destroyer Flotilla, continuing convoy defence and support duties into April.
+In May she was deployed in "Operation Retribution", part of the blockade positioned in the Cap Bon area to intercept vessels evacuating enemy troops from North Africa.
 On 12 May she took part in a landing operation on the Tunisian island of Zembra with Aldenham and Hellenic Navy ship Kanaris, returning to Malta with captured enemy personnel.

 After usual escort and support duties, in July she joined Support Force East as an escort for assault convoys and in support of landings during the Allied invasion of Sicily ("Operation Husky").
-She was attached to Escort Group R, and sailed from Alexandria as part of the escort for Convoy MWF 36, returning to Alexandria the next day to escort follow-up Convoy MWS 36.
-She then sailed to Syracuse for further support duties.
+Hursley was attached to Escort Group R, and on 6 July sailed from Alexandria as part of the escort for the fast Convoy MWF 36, arriving at the "Acid" invasion beaches south of Syracuse on 7 July, before returning to Alexandria the next day to escort the follow-up Convoy MWS 36, which left Alexandria on 9 July and arrived at Syracuse on 13 July.

 In September Hursley was attached to the Levant Flotilla to support military operations in the Dodecanese Campaign to occupy various Italian-occupied Greek islands after the armistice with Italy.
-Hursley remained on operations in the Aegean until 2 November, when she was transferred to the Royal Hellenic Navy and renamed Kriti ("Crete").
+On the night of 16/17 October 1943, Hursley, together with the destroyers Jervis, Penn and the Greek Miaoulis, carried out a search for a German convoy.
+They found the convoy after it had reached Kalymnos harbour, with Hursley and Miaoulis entering the harbour to attack the convoy, while the other two ships remained outside.
+Hursley and Miaoulis sank the German submarine chaser UJ-2109 and the barge F338 and badly damaged the transport Trapani.
+In return, Hursley was hit by a single German shell that caused a 3x4 ft hole in the ship's port side and caused a minor fire.
+Trapani was sunk by Penn and Jervis the next night.